edwinauton/edwinauton/README.md

 ---

 ### 🏢 Note to Employers
-Some of my repositories are marked as **private** to prevent potential coursework plagiarism issues.
+Many of my repositories are marked as **private** to prevent potential coursework plagiarism issues.
 If you are interested in reviewing them, I would be happy to provide private access upon request.

 ---